Why Dual Agency Can Cost Buyers Money in Mexico (And How to Protect Yourself)

 How Dual Agency Costs Buyers Money

-In my experience, buyers without independent representation often lose 1% to 3% of the purchase price, and sometimes significantly more.
-This happens because:
+In my experience, buyers without independent representation often lose 1% to 3% of the purchase price — and sometimes significantly more.

 The agent’s priority is protecting the seller’s price